JoseCarTorBel/JoseCarTorBel.github.io/index.md

 ## DevOps Engineer - Torrecid SA

-I am part of the deployment team for Banco Santander with diferent task.

 > Docker swarm cluster configuration and maintenance
 >
 > Logging system integration for ASP.NET applications using Grafana